Humanities and the challenge of totalitarianism

 The CEU vs. Hungary

-The Hungarian government’s shutdown of the Central European University (CEU) triggered a wave of protest and solidarity from academics and politicians worldwide.
+The Hungarian government’s shutdown of the CEU triggered a wave of protest and solidarity from academics and politicians worldwide.
 On 6 October 2020, in a case brought by the European Commission, the European Court of Justice, Europe’s highest court, ruled that the shutdown not only violated Hungary’s commitments under the WTO, but also the Charter of Fundamental Rights of the European Union “relating to academic freedom, the freedom to found higher education institutions and the freedom to conduct a business.”
 Ignatieff supported the ruling as a landmark for “the cause of academic freedom and institutional autonomy in Europe.”
 The case of the CEU vs. Hungary represents a present-day iteration of the long challenge the humanities have faced from totalitarianism.
 Orbán’s government has been described as an ‘illiberal democracy’: despite competitive elections, the government has – in the words of Ignatieff himself – “perfected a system of control in which people have enough private freedom so that it prevents them demanding public freedom.”
 Not identical to the totalitarian regimes of the 50s and 60s, it still delivers comparable state interventions that reduce political freedom significantly enough to end pluralism in society and politics.

 Free minds for free society